-:

-A11 changes made to elements in this column will be reflected in Viz Trio.

-This section covers the following topics:

-• Options in On Air mode.

-• Shortcut menu for videos and images in the Media Column.

-Optio ons in On Air mode

-Witl On Air Mode enabled it is possible to:

-• Right click on an element to open context menu that contains supported actions for that element

-• Click an element to move it to Armed.

-• Drag an element to Armed or Program in another channel to make a copy there (original remain source channel).

-• Drag an element to the Media Column in another channel (removes it from source channel).

-• Turn Looping of the video ON or OFF .
+- Right click on an element to open context menu that contains supported actions for that element. - Click an element to move it to Armed. - Drag an element to Armed or Program in another channel to make a copy there (original remains in source channel). - Drag an element to the Media Column in another channel (removes it from source channel). - Turn Looping of the video ON 🙆 or OFF 🥯.

-Note ":

 You cannot change the looping setting once the clip is playing.
 To stop the looping you need to take out the clip.

 • Delete an element (X Button) or Remove from the context menu.